PartyDAO/party-protocol/docs/governance.md

 ### Voting on Proposals

-Any proposal in the `Voting`, `Passed`, or `Ready` status can be voted on by members and delegates via `Party.accept()`.
-The `accept()` function casts the caller's *total* effective voting power at the time the proposal was proposed for it.
-Once the total voting power cast for the proposal meets or exceeds the `passThresholdBps` ratio, given by `total cast voting power / totalVotingPower`, the proposal will enter the `Passed` state.
+Only proposals in the `Voting` status can be voted on by members and delegates via `Party.vote()`.
+The `vote()` function casts the caller's *total* effective voting power at the time the proposal was proposed for it as either a `yesVote`, `noVote`, or `abstainVote`.
+Once the total voting power cast for the proposal meets or exceeds the `passThresholdBps` ratio, given by `yesVotes / totalVotes` where `totalVotes = yesVotes + noVotes + abstainVotes`, the proposal will enter the `Passed` state.

-Members can continue to vote even beyond the `Passed` state in order to achieve a unanimous vote, which allows the proposal to bypass the `executionDelay` and unlocks specific behavior for certain proposal types.
+Achieving a unanimous vote allows the proposal to bypass the `voteDuration` and unlocks specific behavior for certain proposal types.
 A unanimous vote condition is met when 99.99% of `totalVotingPower` has been cast for a proposal.
 We do not check for 100% because of possible rounding errors during minting from crowdfunds.

 ### Vetoes

-During the `Voting`, `Passed`, and `Ready` phases of a proposal, a Party host may unilaterally veto that proposal by calling `Party.veto()`, immediately putting the proposal in the `Defeated` state.
+During the `Voting` and `Passed` phases of a proposal, a Party host may unilaterally veto that proposal by calling `Party.veto()`, immediately putting the proposal in the `Defeated` state.
 At that point, no further action can be taken on the proposal.

 The rationale behind the veto power that if voting power in a Party becomes so consolidated that a bad actor can pass a malicious proposal, the party host can act as the final backstop.
 On the other hand, a party host can also stall a Party by vetoing every legitimate proposal, so Parties need to be extremely careful with who they agree to be hosts.

 ### Executing Proposals

-After a proposal has achieved enough votes to pass and the `executionDelay` window has expired, or if the proposal reached unanimous consensus, the proposal can be executed by any member with currently nonzero effective voting power.
+After a proposal has achieved enough votes to pass and the `voteDuration` window has passed, or if the proposal reached unanimous consensus, the proposal can be executed by any member with currently nonzero effective voting power.
 This occurs via the `Party.execute()` function.

 The call to `execute()` will fail if:
 - The proposal has already been executed and completed (in the `Complete` status).